Why Jarvis Bova Chose Firelands Regional Medical Center as His Heart Hospital

 Jarvis and Mandy were given three options for a heart hospital: he could be transferred by helicopter to Cleveland or Toledo, or by ambulance to Firelands Regional Medical Center.

 “We choose Firelands [as my heart hospital] for several reasons,” said Jarvis.
 “My wife’s grandmother has had two heart caths and by-pass surgery at Firelands with excellent results.
 Also, it’s much closer to home.
 It was the best choice for my family and me.”

 Scott Sheldon, DO, cardiologist, and the Firelands heart cath team were notified of Jarvis’ pending transfer, and began the procedure as soon as he reached the heart hospital.
 By the time Mandy arrived (she had stopped home in Bellevue to make child care arrangements for her children), the heart cath was completed.

 Dr. Sheldon had very welcome news for Jarvis and Mandy.
 The heart cath indicated that Jarvis had a healthy heart with no sign of blockage.
 He wanted Jarvis to spend the night in the hospital, but he would be discharged the following day.
 In the meantime, the weather had worsened and Mandy was concerned about driving home.
 The nursing staff told her not to worry, they would move a couch into Jarvis’ room and she could spend the night at his bedside.

 “We were so impressed with the kindness, care and support we received from everyone at Firelands,” said Jarvis.
 “And I didn’t have to go to Toledo or Cleveland.
 That made it so much easier for Mandy and the rest of my family.
 I’m so glad we made the choice to go to Firelands.”

-Learn more about the state-of-the-art heart services close to home – right here in Sandusky, Ohio – now.
+Learn more about the state-of-the-art services at this heart hospital close to home – right here in Sandusky, Ohio – now.